 - 1. Refusal to give his/her name upon request. - 2.
-Refusal to wear and display student identification (high school only). - 3.
+Refusal to present student identification. - 3.
 Refusal to follow a directive during a fire drill, bomb threat or any other evacuation of building. - 4.
 Refusal to report to an administrator upon directive. - 5.
 Refusal to comply with reasonable requests from school personnel. - 6.
 Refusal to comply with any aspect of the Code of Conduct. - 7.
 Falsification of verbal / written information. - 8.
 Intentionally providing false information (lying).